 Between 1960 and 1980, infertility increased in European countries.
 Many people believe this was due to an increase in pelvic inflammatory disease, which can damage the fallopian tubes in women.
-During the 1980s, infertility rates remained stable and neither rose or dropped.
-However, since more woman were reaching reproductive age, there were more infertile couples in the late 80s.
+During the 1980s, infertility rates remained stable and neither rose nor dropped.
+However, since more women were reaching reproductive age, there were more infertile couples in the late 80s.

 Since then, the birth rate in European countries has fallen.
 This is somewhat due to couples putting off having children or deciding not to have them altogether.
-The number of woman ages over 35 who are giving birth for the first time has more than doubled, despite fertility declining in women this age.
+The number of women aged over 35 who are giving birth for the first time has more than doubled, despite fertility declining in women this age.

 Sterility is rare in the UK, with only 2.4% of women aged over 40 reporting unresolved infertility with no pregnancy over their reproductive years.
 Furthermore, 1.9% of women aged over 40 never gave birth despite becoming pregnant.
 Many couples will be able to achieve a successful pregnancy with a healthy, live birth with some help along the way.
 However, it is important to remember that as fertility declines with age, treatment success rates do too.

-Whilst it may seem like more couples are suffering from infertility, this is hugely down to the increased openness about infertility.
+While it may seem like more couples are suffering from infertility, this is hugely due to the increased openness about infertility.
 There are also many more fertility treatment options available today.
 The expanded number of fertility clinics and treatment options is increasing awareness for the different fertility options that couples opt for.